oliviergimenez/capture-recapture-review/make_sense.md

     ## 10 ARDEA                                                    12
     ## # … with 97 more rows

-By inspecting the list, I end up with these journals:
+By inspecting the list, I ended up with these journals:

 ``` r
 methods <- raw_dat %>%